 Nehemiah chapter 4 has some great ideas on how to stay engaged through the teen years.
 You can read the passage here.

-They stood strong in the face of opposition.
 The Israelites had a handful of workers, a huge wall to erect, limited resources and a constant threat of invasion.
 On paper, this seemed like an exercise in futility.
 Focusing on the facts would have led to inactivity.
 But instead of focusing on what they didn’t have, Nehemiah helped them realize what they did have: God.

 “Don’t be afraid of them.
 Remember the Lord, who is great and awesome, and fight for your families, your sons and your daughters, your wives and your homes.”
 (Nehemiah 4:14)